-This course is an applied research project culminating in a final written doctoral dissertation based on independent academic and field-based research on an identified problem of a practical nature relating to Christian ministry or selection of a topic in the biblical text for further in-

-NOTE: See course numbers 8966 preceded by the three-alpha-character designation for discipline-specific doctoral dissertation project enrollment options (BIB, BNT, BOT, EDU, LDR, MIN, MIS, THE).
+This course is an applied research project culminating in a written doctoral dissertation based on independent academic and field-based research on an identified problem of a practical nature relating to Christian ministry or selection of a topic in the biblical text for in-depth research.
+It requires students to research, organize, analyze, critically evaluate, interpret, propose a solution, and present a written dissertation based on results and analysis of research.
+See course numbers 8966 preceded by the three-alphacharacter designation for discipline-specific doctoral dissertation project enrollment options (BIB, BNT, BOT, EDU, LDR, MIN, MIS, THE).